svtanthony/manga-tracker/README.md

 To *automate*, look below in the scheduling section.

+The `update.sh` script will require the user to set the email address to notify when updates are found.
 The `Links` file we will need at least 3 fields separated by spaces.
 First we need the name of the manga series to follow.
 Second we need a chapter value less than or equal to the current chapter.
 Finally, we need links to the manga hosting websites.
 It should look something like this.
 ```
 the-breaker-new-waves 193 http://www.mangahere.co/manga/the_breaker_new_waves http://www.mangapanda.com/the-breaker-new-waves
 ```